eecs394-f16/teamedup/README.md

 Throughout the frontend of the app, the backend api's url is prefixed by `http://teamedup.nudm.org`.
 Make sure to change this to the URL of your backend API.

-### Build Javascript and CSS
-Gulp is used to build javascript and CSS. `gulp javascript` builds the frontend javascript from the `/javascript` (excluding external libraries) and `gulp sass` builds the scss from the `/scss` directory into css.

-When developing, it may be helpful to use `gulp watch` to automatically build javascript and CSS on file changes.

 ### Packages
 We use both npm and bower, you can update packages with: